srlasher/pdstools/Create-offline-Adaptive-Model-Reports.md

 * From Dev Studio, export the dataset **pyModelData** with applies-to **Data-Decision-ADM-ModelSnapshot**
 * From Dev Studio, export the dataset **pyADMPredictorSnapshots** with applies-to **Data-Decision-ADM-PredictorBinningSnapshot**

+The model data is usually not gigantic, but the predictor snapshots table can be sizeable.
+So if a simple dataset export is not feasible you have two other options:

+Option 1: > Read the data from the database tables directly, using a db tool of your choice.
+You may be able to do some filtering there so you only take the data that you need.
+When exporting directly to a CSV this way, be aware of possible issues with comma's or semicolons as they may interfere with such characters in the names of the actions (propositions).
+Best is to use a CSV format that also quotes the elements.
+Be also aware of date formatting.
+The notebook will apply some commonly used date formats.

+Option 2: > Use a data flow to do the filtering.
+Source it with the OOTB datasets mentioned above, then apply filtering as needed and write to a dataset of your own (usually a DDS dataset) that you can then export just like the default, OOTB datasets.

 ## Create CSV files for the models of interest

 * Fire up your R Studio and create a script to load these files, filter out only the models of interest and write back as CSV files